subquery/documentation/docs/README.md

         <router-link :to="{path: '/build/introduction.html'}">
           <div>
             <img src="/assets/img/docsIcon.svg" />
-            <span>Refer Technical Reference Docs</span>
+            <span>Refer to Technical Reference Docs</span>
-            <p>Dig into every term, working, and best-practices that help you build a dApp which your users love.</p>
+            <p>Dig into every term, usecases, and best-practices that help you build a dApp which your users love.</p>
           </div>
         </router-link>
       </li>